jereyes4/xournalpp-bookmarks/README.md

 This plugin should work at least on version 1.2.3.

+Please beware in case I've missed some bug, and try to keep backups in case some appear.

 # Instalation
 Copy the folder Bookmarks into the plugin folder of Xournalpp.